Doctor Who Series 11: It’s Fine

 While their performances have been fine, I found the characters Ryan Sinclair (Tosin Cole) and Yasmin ‘Yaz’ Khan (Mandip Gill) a little dull.
 Ryan had some good character moments but outside of those, his character felt just kind of there.
 Yaz sadly fared much worse.
 Gill gives a good performance and the character has a strong start, but the end of the series Yaz has become no more than a stock Doctor Who companion.
 Outside of Demons of the Punjab, Yaz could be switched for Martha Jones and the series would be no different.

 Demons of the Punjab

-Talking of Demons of the Punjab, it is the best episode of the series and one of the stand out episodes of New Who.
-A beautiful told tale, with across the board excellent characters and an interesting aliens.
+Talking of Demons of the Punjab, it is the best episode of the series and one of the standout episodes of New Who.
+A beautiful told tale, with across the board excellent characters and interesting aliens.
 I hope the writer Vinay Patel comes back next series.

-Not quite as good as Demons of the Punjab but still a very good episode as well as being historically important.
+Not as good as Demons of the Punjab but still a very good episode and historically important.
 Suffered from the same problem lots of New Who historical stories suffer from, unneeded aliens/villains.